ssingh1187/coding-singh.github.io/index.md

 ### Data Scientist

 Data Scientist based in San Diego.
-Enthusiatic about creating, building, analysing and cooking.
+Enthusiastic about creating, building, analysing and cooking.

 #### How reliable are Yelp restaurant reviews?